 Sleep Medicine Clinic

-We can Assess and Treat you
+We Can Assess and Treat You

+Unhealthy sleep and sleep deprivation are linked to neurological conditions, heart disease, depression, obesity and lower life expectancy.
 Roughly 40 per cent of Canadians will experience a sleep disorder during their lifetime, which can lead to serious health risks over time, according to sleep research.

 Did You Know?